 Turquoise is a master healing stone that comforts, supports and replenishes.
 Throughout history it has been used for protection and was believed to change colour if danger was approaching.

 It promotes spiritual development and the ability to communicate with other realms.
-It can be used to explore past lives and to release unwanted patterns of behaviour.
+Turquoise can be used to explore past lives and to release unwanted patterns of behaviour.

 The calming energy of turquoise may also be used to calm fiery emotions.

-The green and blue colour in which turquoise occurs combines the energies of the heart and throat chakras.
-The crystal can therefore be used to enhance self expression and improve communication especially in matters relating to love.
+Turquoise in shades of green and blue combine the energies of the heart and throat chakras.
+These stones can be used to enhance self expression and improve communication especially in matters relating to love.

 Turquoise should not be allowed to get wet and should not be placed in sunlight.
-Exposure to either is likely to cause the stone to mark, lose colour or even crack.
+Exposure to either is likely to cause stones to mark, lose colour or even crack.

-The turquoise stone at the top of our article is from the Sleeping Beauty mine in Arizona.
-The turquoise in the last picture comes from Bisbee south east Arizona.
-These two photos are courtesy of Stan Celestian.
+The turquoise at the top of our article is from the Sleeping Beauty mine in Arizona.
+The turquoise in the second from last picture comes from Bisbee, south east Arizona.
+Both are courtesy of Stan Celestian.

-The picture of the mineral howlite is courtesy of James St.John.
+The howlite mineral is courtesy of James St.John.
 The rough turquoise stones comes from our collection.

-All pictures are clickable and redirect to the original non-compressed photo.
+All pictures are clickable and redirect to the original photo.